By M.P. Pellicer | Stranger Than Fiction Stories

 Hunter’s real name was David L. Taylor.
 He served in the 63rd Regiment Georgia Volunteer Infantry during the Civil War.
 Afterwards he turned to crime and went to jail twice, once for stealing a horse, and the second time for bigamy.
 After his last stretch in jail, he changed his name to Hunter.
 He was missing an eye, and walked with a cane.

 The murder weapon was a bloody ax found at the scene; however this choice was not that unusual as most households of that time had one, either for chopping wood, killing a chicken, etc. The murder of Lizzie Borden’s parents in 1892, was carried out with a similar weapon.

 When the story made the headlines, a riot broke out in the city as mobs went on a witch hunt looking for the murderer.
 The gruesome story made the headlines around the country.

-Margaret Elizabeth "Maggie" Wise Hunter, who was barely alive at the hospital, revealed to Rev. John S. Wilder, a Baptist minister who was sitting at her bedside, that her killer was her husband J. C. Hunter.
+Margaret Elizabeth "Maggie" Wise Hunter, who was barely alive at the hospital, revealed to Rev. John S. Wilder, a Baptist minister who was sitting at her bedside, that the killer was her husband J. C. Hunter.
 Police were immediately notified, and arrested Mr. Hunter.
 Inside the home they found bloody clothing stuffed inside the fireplace.

 Maggie later died and was interred at Laurel Grove Cemetery as was Eliza and Carrie.